How Weighted Blankets Work for Anxiety, Sleep, and More

 Weighted Blanket Wellness Benefits for Children and Adults

-The use of heavy blankets grew over the last two decade as caregivers found that their homemade versions relaxed and soothed autistic children.
+The use of heavy blankets grew over the last two decades as caregivers found that their homemade versions relaxed and soothed autistic children.
 Mass production of the form of weighted blankets we now see has expanded people's positive experience using them for a broadened range of conditions.

 What are the benefits of sleeping with a weighted blanket?